-Nothing much happens here, but it is a scenic spot to relax for a night or two with stunning views of the 2186 meter high Doi Luang Chiang Dao.
-The mountain itself is located 40 km south of the Myanmar border, and famous for overnight treks and bird watching.
-Chiang Dao translates as the city of stars and maybe people used to think that the mountain top touched the stars.
+Chiang Dao is the perfect short break from Chiang Mai.
+It can also be the starting point of a road trip over the mountains to Chiang Rai.
+Nothing much happens here.
+However, it is a scenic spot to relax for a night or two with stunning views of the 2186 meter high Doi Luang Chiang Dao.
+The mountain itself is located 40 km south of the Myanmar border.
+The area is famous for overnight treks and bird watching.
+Chiang Dao translates as the city of stars.
+Maybe people used to think that the mountain top touched the stars.

-The impressive karst stone mountain range holds many caves of course, of which Wat Tham Chiang Dao cave is the main attraction.
+The impressive karst stone mountain range holds many caves, of course, of which Wat Tham Chiang Dao cave is the main attraction.
 With over 12 kilometres of underpasses and caverns, there are plenty of stalactites and stalagmites.
-To explore the deeper interior of this cave you will need a guide.
+To explore the deeper interior of this cave, you will need a guide.

 The town itself is also the unlikely destination for some of the best crab in northern Thailand – The Alaska King Crab restaurant.
-This feels kind of weird considering the location, but I have to admit that it was a food highlight with oversized portions and the place is extremely popular with the local crowd.
+This feels kind of weird considering the location, but I have to admit that it was a food highlight with oversized portions, and the place is extremely popular with the local crowd.

-Need a coffee with a view, try the Pronto cafe.
+If you need a coffee with a view, try the Pronto cafe.